cs124/pa2-naive-bayes/README.md

-# PA2 - Triage and Sentiment
+# PA2 - Naive Bayes
 ## Recommended before Starting

 We recommend checking out the following before getting started on PA2:

 * The Week 2 videos and slides on Text Classification.
-* The Week 2 group work and slides on Naive Bayes and Sentiment Analysis
+* The Group Work 2 and slides on Naive Bayes and Sentiment Analysis
 * Chapter 4 of Jurafsky and Martin (3rd ed.), particularly sections 4.1-4.5,
   4.7, 4.8
-* Chapter 5 of Jurafsky and Martin (3rd ed.), particularly sections 5.1-5.4
 * Optionally the Pang, Lee, and Vaithyanathan (2002) paper on sentiment classification